notalanjoseph/RSMS-Attendance-Auto-Alerter/README.md

 ## How to use this 💻

 - Fork this repository.
 - Edit the `chromium.py` to enter your credentials OR save your credentials as github secrets named `YOUR_UID` and `RSMS_PASSWORD`.
+- Enable the workflow `Schedule Python script` from the repository's action tab.
+You can manually run the workflow by clicking `Run workflow` button to test if it's working.
 - Thats it!
-You can manually run the action `Schedule Python script` from the Actions tab to test if it's working.
-Otherwise, the action will run automatically as explained.
+The service will run automatically according to schedule as explained.